 Harold Hodge, the Nuclear Connection, and Our Brains

-Harold Hodge’s career is worth investigating.
+Investigating Harold Hodge’s career can be a surreal experience.
 He was the leading scientist who created the data showing fluoride's harmlessness in the doses they planned to administer to the nation’s water supplies.
 In the late 1990s, Joel Griffiths and Christopher Bryson unearthed documents regarding Hodge’s involvement in acts that are crimes against humanity.
-To better understand the situation, this essay will need to revisit chemistry, fluorine and the atom bomb.
+To better understand the situation, this essay will need to revisit chemistry, fluorine, and the atom bomb.

 Du Pont invented Freon early in the 20th century.
 During World War II and America’s secret pursuit of the atom bomb, there were many technical hurdles to overcome.
-A major problem was obtaining the material to do the job.
-In nature, uranium exists in two basic isotopes.
+A major problem was obtaining the necessary nuclear materials.
+In nature, uranium primarily exists in two isotopes.
 An isotope is a version of an element.
-What makes one isotope different from another is its number of neutrons.
-In nature, Uranium is found as Uranium 238 (U-238) and U-235.
-U-238 is by far the most abundant isotope, comprising more than 99% of all uranium.
-U-235 is less than one percent of naturally occurring uranium, but it is the isotope needed to make a bomb.
+What makes one an elemental isotope different from another is its number of neutrons.
+In nature, Uranium is found as Uranium 238 ("U-238") and U-235.
+U-238 is by far the most abundant isotope and comprises more than 99% of all uranium.
+U-235 makes up less than 1% of naturally occurring uranium, but it is the isotope needed to make a bomb.
 The difference between U-235 and U-238 is three neutrons.
 Those three fewer neutrons make U-235 less stable (undergoing radioactive decay into more stable elements) than U-238.
 U-235’s half-life (the time it takes for half of it to decay) is 700 million years, but that is short compared to U-238’s 4.5 billion years.
 It is short enough to lump it together and create a nuclear chain reaction.
 That chain reaction is the required event for making nuclear weapons and nuclear energy possible.

-Du Pont produced the fluorine for the Hex.
-They were making vast amounts of it.
+Du Pont produced vast amounts of fluorine for the Hex.
 During 1944 there was an accident at du Pont, and a cloud of deadly hydrogen fluoride was released into the air.
-When added to water, hydrogen fluoride becomes hydrofluoric acid, one of the most dangerous acids known.
+When added to water, hydrogen fluoride becomes hydrofluoric acid.
 There were probably numerous releases.
 The fluoride clouds sailed away to farms downwind.
 Crops withered, and people and animals became violently ill.
 The affected farmers in Gloucester and Salem counties, famous for their high quality produce, sued the federal government after the war.
-They were stifled in their lawsuits against du Pont and the Manhattan Project, largely because all the data regarding the damage done was kept secret in the interest of “national security.”
+They were stifled in their lawsuits against du Pont and the Manhattan Project, largely because the data regarding the damage done was kept secret in the interest of “national security.”
 The farmers eventually gave up and settled their suits for a few hundred dollars per farm.
 Recently declassified documents show Harold Hodge’s active role in the government’s damage control effort.
 In a secret Manhattan Project memo dated March 1, 1946, Hodge, who was the Manhattan Project’s chief toxicologist for fluorine studies, wrote to the Manhattan Project's medical division chief, Colonel Stafford Warren.
 Hodge expressed his concern regarding the toxicity of fluorine and the New Jersey incident.
 Hodge outlined four major areas of concern:

 "1.
 A question of injury of the peach crop in 1944.